daVincere/davincere.github.io/_posts/2025-09-10-the-way-of-doing-less.markdown

 Intentional, focused, deep psychological and spiritual devotion to a single act that it becomes THE edge.

+#### So what am I doing now?

+Deep focus on only 1 thing: building This Week in AI.

+The aim is to get 1.5K subscribers by the end of September. ( *At the time of writing this, we're at ~850 after 9 months FYI* )

+I've identified that we need to only go after high-intent, opportunity-focused entrepreneurs and operators in India.
+And we need to be cash-positive by the end of the year.

+All this while deeply focusing on what I do and straying off of any glint of inspiration ricocheting from the universe.

 Not "doing less" but actively choosing to do less -- for focussed efforts, allowing greatness to sprout.